 The role of Governor is an important one and offers the school a form of critical friendship ensuring that our school and our systems remain fit for purpose.
-The governing body has a range of duties and powers and a general responsibility for the conduct of the school view to promoting high standards of educational achievement.
-Their responsibilities include areas such as:
+The governing body has a range of duties and powers and a general responsibility for the conduct of the school with a view to promoting high standards of educational achievement.
+Our Governors help the school provide the best possible education for our pupils; their responsibilities include areas such as:

 • making sure the curriculum is balanced and broadly based